yuxi-TJU/CoChem-Agents/README.md

 A collaborative framework for building chemistry & materials agents with general agent framework, like Gemini CLI, Claude code, or Codex, +**MCP**.

 **CoChem Agents:** an open framework for chemistry & materials AI.
-Use Gemini CLI as the general agent shell and add capabilities via the Model Context Protocol (MCP).
+Use CodeX as the general agent shell and add capabilities via the Model Context Protocol (MCP).
 Skip one-off agents—publish MCP servers (RDKit, Materials Project, sims, lab APIs) and compose them.
 Integrate once, reuse everywhere.

 **CoChem Agents** turns the “one-agent-per-domain” pattern on its head.
-Instead of crafting bespoke chemistry or materials agents, we use **general agent framework, like Gemini CLI, Claude code, or Codex** as the general-purpose agent shell and plug in domain tools via the **Model Context Protocol (MCP)**.
+Instead of crafting bespoke chemistry or materials agents, we use **general agent framework, like Codex** as the general-purpose agent shell and plug in domain tools via the **Model Context Protocol (MCP)**.
 Anyone can contribute an MCP server—RDKit, Materials Project, your internal pipeline—and it becomes instantly usable by the same agent.
 This creates an open, extensible ecosystem rather than a zoo of siloed agents.

-## Why chemistry & materials agents matter (now)
+## Why chemistry & materials agents matter

 AI is rapidly accelerating discovery across chemistry and materials—from structure/property prediction to polymer and crystal modeling—pushing research beyond static prediction toward **agentic** workflows that plan, act, and iterate.
 Surveys and community reports document both the momentum and the need for robust tooling to make these systems practical in the lab and in silico.